 A cat who is more than 10% of their ideal body weight is considered overweight.
 Once their weight is 20% more than ideal, they are classified as obese.
 Veterinarians use a Body Condition Score (BCS) to assess a cat’s weight status.
 The scale usually ranges from either 1-5 or 1-9, with a cat with a BCS of 1 being very thin, and a 5 or 9 meaning obese.
 The middle of the scale is a cat who is “just right.”
 A cat who is the ideal weight has ribs and a spine that you can feel but not see, with a slight “abdominal tuck” and a minimal fat pad (that’s the “jungle pouch” or “foot warmer” flap that many kitties develop with age).

 Does our impression of O&O cats as cute contribute to the obesity epidemic?
-A recent survey-based study out of Australia, “Positive attitudes towards feline obesity are strongly associated with ownership of obese cats” looked at how cat owner attitudes about “chubby” cats was related to their own cat’s weight.
+A recent survey-based study, “Positive attitudes towards feline obesity are strongly associated with ownership of obese cats” looked at how cat owner attitudes about “chubby” cats was related to their own cat’s weight.
 Because O&O typically has multiple causes, they looked at household factors, feeding and care practices, and feline behaviors that might also be related to this rather, ahem, large problem.